-Havana Travel Guide
+Havana: Insider Travel Guide

 It's also uniquely charming.
 You won't want to sleep for missing a vital experience as you explore streets haunted by Ernest Hemingway's ghost.

-But even before Obama's December phone call with Cuban President Raul Castro that reflected the first communication at the presidential level with Cuba since the Cuban revolution, Havana was in dramatic flux
+But even before Obama's December phone call with Cuban President Raul Castro that reflected the first communication at the presidential level with Cuba since the Cuban revolution, Havana was in dramatic flux.

 Private restaurants (called "paladares") in private homes have been improving the dining scene for years.